fahadb-kt/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ---
 title: 'Serverless tutorial'
 linkTitle: 'Serverless tutorial'
-weight: 100
+weight: 32
 ---

 ## Introduction

-Computers have now become our partners.
-They help us to solve routine problems, fix mistakes, find information, etc. It is a natural idea to use their compute power to annotate datasets.
-There are multiple DL models for classification, object detection, semantic segmentation which can do data annotation for us.
-And it is relatively simple to integrate your own ML/DL solution into CVAT.
+Leveraging the power of computers to solve daily routine problems, fix mistakes, and find information has become second nature.
+It is therefore natural to use computing power in annotating datasets.
+There are multiple publicly available DL models for classification, object detection, and semantic segmentation which can be used for data annotation.
+Whilst some of these publicly available DL models can be found on CVAT, it is relatively simple to integrate your privately trained ML/DL model into CVAT.

-But the world is not perfect and we don't have a silver bullet which can solve all our problems.
-Usually, available DL models are trained on public datasets which cannot cover all specific cases.
-Very often you want to detect objects which cannot be recognized by these models.
-Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is, and it is easier to annotate them from scratch.
-You always need to keep in mind all these mentioned limitations.
-Even if you have a DL solution which can
-_perfectly_ annotate 50% of your data, it means that manual work will only be reduced in half.
+With the imperfection of the world, alongside the unavailability of a silver bullet that can solve all our problems; publicly available DL models cannot be used when we want to detect niche or specific objects on which these publicly available models were not trained.
+As annotation requirements can be sometimes strict, automatically annotated objects cannot be accepted as it is, and it is easier to annotate them from scratch.
+With these limitations in mind, a DL solution that can _perfectly_ annotate 50% of your data equates to reducing manual annotation by half.

-When we know that DL models can help us to annotate data faster, the next question is how to use them?
-In CVAT all such DL models are implemented as serverless functions for the [Nuclio][nuclio-homepage] serverless platform.
+Since we know DL models can help us to annotate faster, how then do we use them?
-And there are multiple implemented functions which can be found in the [serverless][cvat-builtin-serverless] directory such as _Mask RCNN, Faster RCNN, SiamMask, Inside Outside Guidance, Deep Extreme Cut_, etc.
+In CVAT all such DL models are implemented as serverless functions using the [Nuclio][nuclio-homepage] serverless platform.
+There are multiple implemented functions that can be found in the [serverless][cvat-builtin-serverless] directory such as _Mask RCNN, Faster RCNN, SiamMask, Inside Outside Guidance, Deep Extreme Cut_, etc.
 Follow [the installation guide][cvat-auto-annotation-guide] to build and deploy